Dr. Julia Alekseyeva

 About

 Dr. Julia Alekseyeva was born in Kyiv in the former USSR and emigrated to the Uptown neighborhood of Chicago in childhood.
 She is an academic and author-illustrator specializing in the interactions between global media and radical leftist politics.
-She is an assistant professor of English at the University of Pennsylvania and a core faculty member of the Cinema and Media Studies Program (CIMS).
+She is an assistant professor of English at the University of Pennsylvania with a secondary appointment in Cinema and Media Studies.
 Her university affiliations are too long to list but include the Center for Experimental Ethnography (CEE), Art History, Comparative Literature, Russian and Eastern European Studies (REES), and East Asian Languages and Civilizations (EALC).
 She has previously taught at Brooklyn College, the Feirstein Graduate School of Cinema, and Harvard University.
-She received her PhD from Harvard, where she studied Comparative Literature and Film and Visual Studies.
+In 2024, she received the Dean's Distinguished Teaching Award by an Assistant Professor.
+Her first academic book, Antifascism and the Avant-Garde: Radical Documentary in the 1960s, will be published by the University of California Press in February 2025.

-In addition to comics work, Dr. Alekseyeva also sings as a part of the Sing Slavic ensemble in Philadelphia, and was heavily involved with Sing in Solidarity, the socialist choir project of NYC-DSA.
+In addition to comics work, Dr. Alekseyeva enjoys road trips, contemporary dance, and making experimental music with the Philadelphia Community Orchestra (which often includes poorly playing the drums).
 As befitting her Eastern European heritage, she occasionally writes and publishes poetry.
 She is also a DJ for the roving silent disco What the Float (recently linked to Situationism and psychogeography in Current Affairs), and has created mixes for New York City, Los Angeles, and Philadelphia.
-She is currently on sabbatical, completing her first academic monograph while residing in the unceded land of the Gabrieliño Tongva (Los Angeles).
-She is (slowly) learning to play the drums, takes contemporary dance classes, and enjoys going on hikes with her canine familiar, a Pyrenees-Husky rescue mutt named Akiva the Wise.
+She enjoys going on hikes with her canine familiar, a Pyrenees-Husky rescue mutt named Akiva the Wise.

 Classes Taught